 Idiot Plot: In Heir To The Throne, after Konrad defeats Li'sar the first time, he not only lets her go, he even asks her for directions.
 Of course, she leads him directly into an undead-polluted area.

 Jump Scare: Any unit that can turn invisible in certain circumstances can cause this and massive amounts of groaning as they ruin your strategies.
-While the most common scenarios are being ambushed by Woses in the forest or Shadows/Nightgaunts at night, some scenarios (such as "Crossroads" in Heir to the Throne, "The Drowned Plains" in The Eastern Invasion, and at least one optional quest in the add-on campaign Elvish Dynasty) involve enemies with none of the abilities that grant invisibility being coded to ambush you as well.
+While the most common scenarios are being ambushed by Woses in the forest or Shadows/Nightgaunts at night, or even worse, trying to take over an enemy town only to remember that a Fugitive had just stationed up in it far too late, some scenarios (such as "Crossroads" in Heir to the Throne, "The Drowned Plains" in The Eastern Invasion, and at least one optional quest in the add-on campaign Elvish Dynasty) involve enemies with none of the abilities that grant invisibility being coded to ambush you as well.
 An army of skeletons could also invade an unsuspecting castle on an island from deep water (where they are invisible, but move very slowly).
 Thankfully, the AI (and most players) seem to deem the undead tactic too Crazy Awesome and impractical to use.

 Running the Asylum: The game is completely built and developed by people who are essentially volunteering non-paid fans.
 Fans make the art, the music, the campaigns.
 Fans write the lore and decide the canon.
 And, so far, they've been doing a pretty good job.